autoloadnextpost/alnp-facebook-pixel-tracking/readme.txt

 == Description ==

-This add-on enables to track your pageviews using Facebook Pixel with Auto Load Next Post.
+This add-on enables to track your pageviews using Facebook Pixel with [Auto Load Next Post](https://wordpress.org/plugins/auto-load-next-post/).

 **Requires**

 * [Auto Load Next Post](https://wordpress.org/plugins/auto-load-next-post/) v1.4.10 or above.
 * [Official Facebook Pixel](https://wordpress.org/plugins/official-facebook-pixel/) plugin installed.

-= Auto Load Next Post Pro =
+## Auto Load Next Post Pro

 Want more? _I bet you do._ A premium extension is currently in development with some of the most highly requested features.<br />